Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

    and ends when stepping on :term:`POSITION -2`.

 Program
    A *sewing program*, contains at least one seam.
-Let's call it Seam-01, Seam-02 ...
-Seam-n, program controls them sewing automatically, when Seam-n is finished, program end.
+Let's call it *Seam-01* , *Seam-02* ... *Seam-n* , program controls them sewing automatically, when *Seam-n* is finished, program end.

 Fixed stitches program
 ======================